Active packaging: Antimicrobial control

 Some engineered packaging films contain enzymes, antimicrobial agents, scavengers, natural pigments and other active components to help control food degradation and extend shelf life and safety.
 The mechanism focuses on preventing the growth of pathogenic or spoilage microorganisms.

+Meat absorbent pads meat diapers can contain antibacterials and have materials to signal contamination.

 Bar Codes

-Bar codes have long been used with packaging to identify an item, facilitate routing, communicate locations, etc. there are many varietuies of linear bar codes.
+Bar codes have long been used with packaging to identify an item, facilitate routing, communicate locations, etc. there are many varieties of linear bar codes.
 Some are stacked to provide more information.
 Two dimensional Matrix codes can have a higher information density.